 - Robotic-assisted surgery is the newest approach to minimally invasive surgery.
 Like laparoscopy, surgery is done through five or six very small incisions.
 However, the robot allows for a magnified 3D high-definition view and has special instruments that bend and rotate far greater than the human wrist.
 These features enable your surgeon to operate with enhanced vision, precision, dexterity and control.
 This advanced technology allows patients to experience even less postoperative pain, shorter hospital stays, fewer complications and better outcomes.

 Gastric bypass surgery reduces the size of your stomach and allows food to bypass a large part of your stomach and part of the small intestine.
 The small stomach means you'll feel full more quickly, thus reducing the amount of food eaten.
 Bypassing a section of the small intestine allows you to absorb fewer calories as well, which also aids weight loss.

 Developed and refined over many years, gastric bypass surgery is known as the gold standard of bariatric surgery.
 It has proven to be a safe, effective and permanent weight loss solution.
-A majority of the time this procedure is done using a laparoscopic method, but can also be done by open surgical procedure.

 How Gastric Bypass works